How to Use This Calculator

 What is the list-to-sale price ratio?

-The list-to-sale price ratio, also known as the sale-to-list ratio, is a real estate metric that compares a property's final sale price to its original list price, expressed as a percentage.
-It indicates how close the selling price was to the asking price.
-A ratio of 100% means it sold for the asking price, while below 100% indicates a discount.
+The list-to-sale price ratio (also called the sale-to-list ratio) is a real estate metric that compares a property's final sale price to its original list price, expressed as a percentage.
+A ratio of 100% means it sold for the asking price, below 100% indicates a discount, and above 100% means the buyer paid more than asking.

 What does a high sale-to-list ratio indicate?

 A high sale-to-list ratio, especially one at or above 100%, typically indicates a strong seller's market.
-This suggests that demand is high, inventory is low, and buyers are often paying the asking price or even bidding above it.
-It signals strong buyer competition and effective pricing by the seller.
+Demand is high, inventory is low, and buyers are often paying the asking price or bidding above it.
+In competitive markets, ratios of 102-105% are common.

 What is a 'good' list-to-sale price ratio?